camptocamp/c2cgeoportal/doc/administrator/editing.rst

 Editing
 =======

-This section describes how to set up feature editing in c2cgeoportal applications.
+This section explains how to configure the edit function in c2cgeoportal.

-Just like most administrative tasks setting up editing in a c2cgeoportal application involves intervening in the database, through the c2cgeoportal administration interface.
+Just like most administrative tasks, the configuration of the editing functionality involves intervening in the database via the c2cgeoportal administration interface.

 Requirements
 ------------